Join 100,000+ using Download Monitor to

 - Add to it the cost of materials

 In addition, you need to factor in your niche and your buyers’ pricing sensibilities, too.
-If you’re catering to people who appreciate art and are willing to pay a premium price for it, you can charge accordingly:
+If you cater to people who appreciate art and are willing to pay a premium price for it, you can charge accordingly:

 The fine print: Licensing your artwork

-When looking for how to make money with digital art, another thing you must sort on priority is your licensing approach.
+When looking for how to make money with digital art, another critical factor you must carefully consider is your licensing approach.

+Again, Etsy sellers do this well.
+So look for competing sellers on the platform and study their license terms and how they present them.
+This should give you a head start.
 Also, look into how you’ll protect your work.
 Consider adding watermarks to your files.
 Here are a few plugins you could use.
-You can also protect your art with the DMCA.
+You can also protect your art with the DMCA Protection Badge.
 Here’s DMCA’s official WordPress plugin to help you.